 Accounting & Auditing High Med.
-Low The City of Lynnwood will be a regional model for a sustainable, vibrant community with engaged citizens and an accountable government.
-0 To be a welcoming city that builds a healthy and sustainable environment.
-0 To encourage a broad business base in sector, size and related employment, and 0 0 To invest in preserving and expanding parks, recreation, and community programs. $\bigcirc$ To be a cohesive community that respects all citizens. $\circ$ To invest in efficient, integrated, local and regional transportation systems.
+Low The City of Lynnwood will be a regional model for a sustainable, vibrant community \cap with engaged citizens and an accountable government. \cup To be a welcoming city that builds a healthy and sustainable environment. \bigcirc To encourage a broad business base in sector, size and related employment, and 0 \bigcirc To invest in preserving and expanding parks, recreation, and community programs.
+0 To be a cohesive community that respects all citizens. \bigcirc To invest in efficient, integrated, local and regional transportation systems.
 0 To ensure a safe environment through rigorous criminal and property law 0 To be a city that is responsive to the wants and needs of our citizens.
-0
+0 or under-served communities by ensuring compliance with terms and conditions in grants targeted to women and minority owned enterprises.

-This program promotes social equity in service delivery and/or enhances services to under-represented or under-served communities by ensuring compliance with terms and conditions in grants targeted to women and minority owned enterprises.
+98 This program promotes social equity in service delivery and/or enhances services to under-represented

 Accounting & Auditing Yes No ~

 Mandatory?
 0

-Viable alternatives for service delivery? $\bigcirc$
+Viable alternatives for service delivery? \bigcirc

 Accounting & Auditing FTE Note

 Director Finance 0.75 Shared w Budget & Strat.
-Plng.
+PIng.

 Accounting Manager 0.50 Shared w Utility Billing

 Finance Specialist 1.00 Accounts Payable

 Accountant 1.00 Capital Asset/Grant Accountant

 Accountant 1.00 Accounts Receivable Accountant

 Finance Supervisor 1.00 Payroll

 Senior Finance Specialist 1.00 Payroll

 Senior Finance Technician 1.00 Payroll

 Office Assistant 0.25

 Total Program Personnel 7.50